-The framework plan would like to acknowledge the prior efforts of the city and the community's input to discuss creating a master plan for the Mineral Avenue Light Rail Station.
-This includes the previous work completed by the consultant firm, Progressive Urban Management Associates and their subconsultants: DIG Studio, Starboard Reality, Felsburg Holt & Ullevig (FHU), PlaceMatters, Stream Design, and Walker Parking.
+The prior efforts of the city and the community's input to discuss creating a master plan for the Mineral Avenue Light Rail Station are to be acknowledged.
+This includes the previous work completed by the consultant firm, Progressive Urban Management Associates and their sub-consultants: DIG Studio, Starboard Reality, Felsburg Holt & Ullevig (FHU), PlaceMatters, Stream Design, and Walker Parking.

-The Mineral Station Market Assessment was completed by PUMA in 2016, and the community engagement from 2016 established the foundation/baseline for the framework plan.
+The Mineral Station Market Assessment was completed by PUMA in 2016, and the community engagement from 2016 established the foundation/baseline for the Framework.